Pro Kabaddi League (PKL) 2025 is all set to begin, marking the 12th exciting season of the league.

 In the PKL auction, players are divided into four categories based on their base price:

-Within each category, players are further grouped into all-rounders, defenders, and raiders, making it easier for teams to strategize their bids by position.
+Within each category, players are further grouped into all-rounders, defenders, raiders, it's easier for teams to strategize their bids by position.

 Each team has a total salary purse of ₹5 crore, but the actual spending limit during the auction depends on how much they’ve already used to retain players.